react-webpack-generators/generator-react-webpack/README.md

 ### [ReactRouter](https://github.com/rackt/react-router)

 A complete routing library for React.
+This option only adds the basic hooks to get started with [react router](https://github.com/rackt/react-router).

 ## Testing